Building Worlds at the Intersection of Music, Film & Architecture

 Enter What Happened To Stephanie?, the short animation film.
 Using these three aforementioned songs she turned to her design talents and storyboarded a script for the 7-minute film.
 As the Executive Producer, Screenwriter and Artist Jessica teamed up with Director Ciro Ayla and his Provoke Films to create the animated short film.
 The triptych of songs provided the soundtrack for the stories of Liz and Stephanie, told in comic book style inspired by the artwork of Roy Lichtenstein.

-Praise for the film has been staggering.
-As of July, 2021 it has garnered its ninth festival selection/win.
-The festivals include the Los Angeles Film Awards (Best Music Video), Los Angeles Film & Script Festival (Best Animation), Los Angeles Rocks Film Festival (Best Animation & Best Editing), the San Francisco Indie Short Festival (Semi-finalist), Onyko Film Awards (Best Animation Finalist), Venice Shorts Film Awards (selection), Hollywood New Directors (Honorable Mention).
-The latest honor is from L.A.’s prestigious Dances With Films.
-Celebrating it’s 24th year, Dances With Films has named What Happened to Stephanie? a Downbeat selection and will screen at the Festival on August 27 at the TLC Chinese Theater in Hollywood.
+Praise for the film has been staggering, garnering 15 festival selections, and wining several awards.
+The festivals include the Los Angeles Film Awards (Best Music Video), Los Angeles Film & Script Festival (Best Animation), Los Angeles Rocks Film Festival (Best Animation & Best Editing), the San Francisco Indie Short Festival (Semi-finalist), Onyko Film Awards (Best Animation Finalist), Venice Shorts Film Awards (selection), Hollywood New Directors (Honorable Mention), and L.A.’s prestigious Dances With Films (downbeat selection).

 In May of 2021 Strictly Elizabeth released Contemporary Construction, a collaboration with producer/musician Shane Soloski (Brian Wilson, Five For Fighting).
 It’s almost all original tunes including an ode to Coretta Scott King entitled “Coretta”.
 In reference to two of the songs on the album Jessica said, "‘Coretta‘ and ‘You and Free‘ have their origins in New York City ", she explained. " When I picked them back up in California, I began to feel them as premonitions.
 I realized that my searching for meaning and purpose in life was already here in these songs and the experiences of my grief shed light on their completion."